iann838/workery/docs/guides/dependencies.md

 # Dependencies

-Module: `apertum/dependencies`
+Module: `workery/dependencies`

 **Dependency Injection** means, in programming, that there is a way for your code (in this case, your route handlers) to declare things that it requires to work and use: "dependencies".

-And then, that system (in this case **Apertum**) will take care of doing whatever is needed to provide your code with those needed dependencies ("inject" the dependencies).
+And then, that workflow (in this case **Workery**) will take care of doing what is needed to provide your code with those declared dependencies ("inject" the dependencies).

 This is very useful when you need to: